 At some point in my life, I do wish not to be an asshole at all.
 But, while I’m working on that, I’ll also be working on my apologies.
 In fact, I have a big one to make today.
 Don’t you?

 I published my favorite post of the year: Favorite Things 2019.
-This year around, I’m sharing the letters that got me teary-eyed, best $100,- I spent, my favorite new app, the book I recommended most often, an experiment I loved, my most memorable travel experience (and some other travel faves), the music album I played on repeat, a practice friends were most excited about, and the quote I started 2018 with.
+This year around, I’m sharing the letters that got me teary-eyed, the best $100 I spent, my favorite new app, the book I recommended most often, an experiment I loved, my most memorable travel experience (and some other travel faves), the music album I played on repeat, practice friends were most excited about, and the quote I started 2018 with.